abarbanell/abarbanell.github.io/_posts/2015-08-16-raspberry-arduino.md

 - one DHT 22 sensor
 - one (or more ) soild hygrometer sensors
-- A Raspberry with power supply and Internet - of course you have this already, if you followed the tow parts before.
+- A Raspberry with power supply and Internet - of course you have this already, if you followed the two parts before.

 You can go to an electronics shop, but most cities don't have this any more.
 You can buy online in many places.
 Since this is just a